 I believed that pain was always structural–I was wrong!!

 During my first five years of practice, it was my assumption that if a patient had experienced low back pain for six months, then it was my role to simply find the anatomic source of pain and surgically solve it.
 I was diligent in this regard.
 The test I relied on most heavily was the discogram.
-The discogram is a test where dye is injected into several discs in the lower back; if the patient’s usual pain is produced at a low injection pressure, it is considered a positive response.
+The discogram is a test where dye is injected into several discs in the lower back; if the patient’s usual pain was produced at a low injection pressure, it was considered a positive response.
 The only patients I did not fuse were those who did not have a positive response or had more than two levels that were positive.
 I performed dozens of low back fusions and felt frustrated when I could not find a way to surgically solve my patients’ low back pain.

 I have a physiatrist friend, Jim Robinson, who is a strong supporter and contributor to the DOC Project.
 From 1986 to 1992, we both served on the Washington State Worker’s Compensation clinical advisory board and helped set standards for various orthopedic and neurosurgical procedures.
 Our discussions were based on this assumption that there always is an identifiable “pain generator.”
 That means there was always some anatomical problem generating a pain impulse and we need to discover it to save the problem.
 It was just a matter of figuring out what test is the best one to discern it.
 We did not think in terms of structural versus non-structural sources of pain.
 We knew about the role of stress, but did not fully appreciate how large a role it played in altering the body’s chemistry and perception of pain.